 The Visible Truth

 The visible truth is what you see after being saved.
-Sometimes it seems that nothing much has changed, in that you still sin with your eyes and mouths, and still cater to fleshly desires.
+Sometimes it seems that nothing much has changed, in that you still sin with your eyes and mouth, and still cater to fleshly desires.
 But the fact is that you have changed.
 You are under new ownership, and if you are willing to lay your carnal nature on the altar of the cross, God will undertake a lifelong work of stripping away that nature and forming the nature of Christ in you.

 We are his workmanship, being gradually transformed into the image of Jesus Christ.